jhrcook/tidygraph-oncotree/README.md

     #> [1] 0

-Almost all of the parts of `oncotree_json$TISSUE` contained information about the first level of the graph.
-The `children` section, though, contained all of the tissues that we can see on the OncoTree web application.
+Almost all of the parts of `oncotree_json$TISSUE` contain information about the first level of the graph.
+The `children` section, though, contains all of the tissues that we can see on the OncoTree web application.

 ``` r